kapriole/tuttidamore/README.md

 (show some documents of the early stage)

-You can take a looke at the responsive static website that was realized with the help of the Bootstrap framework.
+You can take a look at the responsive static website that was realized with the help of the Bootstrap framework.

 www.tuttidamore.de